Mircea-MMXXI/azapy/docs/ConstW_th_doc.md

 If `True`, only the portfolio components information is reported.
 The default is `False`.
 * `fancy` : Boolean flag with default value `False`.
-    - `False` : The values are reported in unaltered algebraic format,
+    - `False` : the values are reported in unaltered algebraic format.
-    - `True` : The values are reported in percent rounded to 2 decimals.
+    - `True` : the values are reported in percent rounded to 2 decimals.

 *Returns:* `pd.DataFrame` containing the table of